villekf/OMEGA-doc/docs/source/selectingprojector.rst

 This projector is not exactly adjoint, but the difference is generally less than 1%.
 Using longer interpolation length leads to faster computation, but too large values lead to loss of accurace.
 Generally, value of 0.5 or 1 is a good choice.

-Projector types 1, 2 and 3 are not recommended for CT data.
+Projector types 1, 2 and 3 are not recommended for CT data, but they work with implementation 4, i.e. they support CPU reconstruction outside of OpenCL.
+Projector type 1 also works with implementation 1, if you need the actual system matrix.

 Hybrid projectors are recommended.
 For example ``projector_type = 14`` is an alternative method where the forward projection uses an improved version of the Siddon's ray-tracer.
 This means that the exact intersection length is computed.
 Alternatively, the BDD can be combined with either, e.g. ``projector_type = 45``.
 Note that generally it is not recommended to use hybrid projectors where BDD is the forward projector, such as ``projector_type = 54``.